jecjung520/Algorithm/README.md

 # Algorithm

-All essential algorithms for code tests
+All essential patterns for code tests

+**Reference**: Grokking the Coding Interview: Patterns for Coding Questions